YueLiPicasso/unification/README.md

 `MMAlgoA.Buggy.hs`: A copy of module MMAlgoA when it had problems.

 `LICENSE` : terms and conditions for using the code.
-It will be safe if you just download and read the code and run the code on your  own computer.

 `Test.hs` : Term generator and property checks written by Mr. Chris Warburton.